 work in and around Pachuca in church planting and leadership training.Mexico

-is preparing to serve with the El Pozo team and Business as Missions.Mexico
+serves with the El Pozo team and Business as Missions center.Mexico

 is a campus minister with El Pozo in Puebla.Mexico